Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Introduction

 We say that a coloring $\psi$ of the boundary cycles of a quadrangulation of a surface $\Sigma$ \emph{satisfies the winding number constraint} if either \begin{itemize} \item $\Sigma$ is orientable and the sum of winding numbers of $\psi$ on the boundary cycles of $G$ in their clockwise orientation is $0$, or \item $\Sigma$ is non-orientable and $\psi$ is parity-compliant. \end{itemize}

-\begin{theorem} For every surface $\Sigma$ and every integer $k$, there exists an integer $\nu$ with the following property.
-Let $G$ be a boundary-linked quadrangulation of a surface $\Sigma$, such that every connected essential subgraph of $G$ has at least $\nu$ edges and every boundary cycle has length at most $k$.
-Let $\psi$ be a $3$-coloring of the boundary cycles of $G$.
-Then $\psi$ extends to a $3$-coloring of $G$ if and only if it satisfies the winding number constraint. \end{theorem}
+\begin{theorem} For every surface $\Sigma$ and every integer $k$, there exists an integer $\nu$ such that the following claim holds.
+For every $\nu$-generic quadrangulation $G$ of $\Sigma$ such that each boundary cycle of $G$ has length at most $k$, a $3$-coloring $\psi$ of the boundary cycles of $G$ extends to a $3$-coloring of $G$ if and only if $\psi$ satisfies the winding number constraint. \end{theorem}

 In order to apply Theorem~\ref{thm-main}, the following characterization of connected essential subgraphs by Robertson and Seymour~\cite{rs7} is useful.
 A {\em dumbbell} is a graph consisting either of two cycles with exactly one vertex in common, or two disjoint cycles and a path joining the two cycles and disjoint from them except for its ends.
 A {\em theta graph} is a graph consisting of three internally disjoint paths joining the same pair of distinct vertices.
 A {\em lollipop} is a graph consisting of a cycle and a path (the path may be just a single vertex) with one end on the cycle and otherwise disjoint from the cycle.
 The other end of the path will be called the {\em tip} of the lollipop.
-A path $P$ is a \emph{spoke} if it intersects the boundary exactly in its endpoints and both of them belong to the same boundary cycle $B$.
+A path $P$ is a \emph{spoke} if it intersects the boundary exactly in its endpoints and both of them belong to the same boundary cycle~$B$.
 A \emph{base} of the spoke is a subpath $Q$ of $B$ with the same endpoints as $P$ such that $Q$ is homotopic to $P$.
 In a disk, every spoke has two bases, while in any other surface, it has at most one base.